 - Interest Rate Risk.
 Interest rate risk is the risk that fixed income securities will decline in value because of an increase in interest rates and changes to other factors, such as perception of an issuer's creditworthiness.
 Funds with higher durations generally are subject to greater interest rate risk.
 For example, the price of a security with a three-year duration would be expected to drop by approximately 3% in response to a 1% increase in interest rates. - Issuer Credit Risk.
 The financial condition of an issuer of a debt security or other instrument may cause such issuer to default, become unable to pay interest or principal due or otherwise fail to honor its obligations or cause such issuer to be perceived (whether by market participants, rating agencies, pricing services or otherwise) as being in such situations.
 The value of an investment in the Fund may change quickly and without warning in response to issuer defaults, changes in the credit ratings of the Fund's portfolio investments and/or perceptions related thereto. - Investment Risk.
 As with all investments, an investment in the Fund is subject to loss, including the possible loss of the entire principal amount of an investment, over short or long periods of time. - Market Risk.
 The trading prices of fixed income securities and other instruments fluctuate in response to a variety of factors, such as economic, financial or political events that impact the entire market, market segments, or specific issuers.
 The Fund's NAV and market price may fluctuate significantly in response to these and other factors.
 As a result, an investor could lose money over short or long periods of time.
-In addition, the respiratory disease caused by a novel coronavirus (COVID-19) has spread globally for over a year, resulting in a global pandemic and major disruption to economies and markets around the world, including the United States.
+In addition, the respiratory illness COVID-19 has spread globally for over two years, resulting in a global pandemic and major disruption to economies and markets around the world, including the United States.
 During this time, financial markets have experienced extreme volatility and severe losses, and trading in many instruments has been disrupted or suspended.
 Liquidity for many instruments has been greatly reduced for periods of time.
-Although many global economies have begun to re-open as infection and hospitalization rates decline, some economies, including those of countries with limited access to COVID-19 vaccines, have struggled to control the spread of the virus and re-open their economies.
+Although many global economies have re-opened fully or decreased the number of public safety measures designed to mitigate virus transmission, some economies, including those of countries with limited access to effective COVID-19 vaccines, have struggled to control the spread of the virus and re-open their economies.
 As a result, it remains unclear how COVID-19 will impact global markets in the future.